 Behavior Scientific Advisory Group

-BAG is administered by a Steering Committee composed of three Officers (Chair, Vice-Chair, and Secretary), all of whom are elected from the general BAG membership.
+The BAG is administered by a Steering Committee of four Officers (Chair, Vice-Chair, Secretary & Treasurer) and 11 additional members, all of whom are elected from the general BAG membership, which is composed of representatives from AZA Accredited Institutions.
 The primary functions of the BAG are to:

 - Provide behavioral advice/input to the various AZA Animal Programs.

 - Provide information and guidance to enhance behavioral monitoring and record keeping techniques.

 - Use behavior science-based approaches to create robust training programs, provide expertise in animal training, and provide assistance to training programs as requested.